Create shoppable posts on Sked by tagging products when you create each post.

-Product tagging is still a beta feature and we're working with customers to actively test it.
-We strongly recommend you verify that product tags have gone out correctly for the first few posts in which you have tagged products.
-Product tagging is available for Marketer, Agency, Enterprise and Custom plans.
+Product tagging is a beta feature and we're working with customers to actively test it.
+We recommend you verify that product tags have gone out correctly for the first few posts in which you have tagged products.
+Product tagging is available for Essentials, Professional, and Enterprise plans.
 Please verify your plan to ensure you have access to product tagging.

 Instagram's requirements for product tagging

 In order to use product tagging, your Instagram account must have product tagging enabled.
 Without this, we will not be able to tag products in your posts.
 The best way to confirm that your Instagram account is correctly set up for product tagging is to try publishing a few posts with product tags from the Instagram app.
 See Instagram's instructions on how to do this here: https://help.instagram.com/2022466637835789,

 Here’s how to create posts with product tags in Sked.
 On the post details screen, click 'Add product tags'

 Click in the middle of the image and enter the name of the product exactly as it appears on your Facebook product catalog.
 You can also use the SKU.
 This is important because we will use this to search your Facebook product catalog and tag the relevant product at the time of posting.

 We currently do not ingest your Facebook product catalog, so 'recommendations' about products won't be displayed at this time.

 If you have multiple Facebook product catalogs, we will search the most recently selected/used product catalog.
 We recommend making a post with product tags attached, and then seeing if it connects to the right catalog – if not, reach out to support and we will take a look.

 If you would like to create multiple product tags on a single post, we recommend spacing them well.
 Product tags that are too close together have a risk of failing to go out.